PTAssembler Documentation

 1. Files/Dirs

 • Preview Viewer.
 Select whether to use PTAssembler's internal preview viewer/editor or an external application.
-The internal preview viewer/editor allows you to edit the preview graphically, unlike an external preview application, which does not provide this capability.
+The internal preview viewer/editor allows you to edit/adjust the preview graphically, unlike an external preview application, which does not provide this capability.
 If you select the option to use an external preview viewer application several other fields become visible:

 • Viewer Application.
 Specify the location for the preview viewer You may use Internet Explorer web browser (search for iexplore.exe to locate this program on your computer) or a standalone image viewer such as Irfanview works even better.